 I am a writer who still chooses to find my voice and craft my words with paper and pen in hand.
 In today’s technology driven world, writers have so many choices and ways to share their ideas and communicate their messages for others to read, hear, view, and access.
-To be honest, some days I am overwhelmed with the amount of tools I have to sort through and begin to explore if I am to help my students be prepared and to participate in an ever-increasing digital world.
+To be honest, some days I am overwhelmed with the number of tools I have to sort through and begin to explore if I am to help my students be prepared and to participate in an ever-increasing digital world.
 I am pushed outside my comfort zone bringing new technologies, such as web-based writing tools, and digital and social media tools into my classroom.
 At the same time, I take comfort knowing that one goal remains constant; to help my students become good writers, who write with a strong and confident voice, with skill and creativity, and who both care and have a message to share.

 As I reflect on what it means to be a good writer, I know that the beliefs I held thirty years ago still apply today, even in a world that presents so many different ways to communicate our ideas and feelings.
 My worry is that teachers are forgetting the essential conditions that they need to ensure are in place if they are to succeed in helping their students become caring, confident, and skilled writers.
 We cannot believe that the simple act of bringing laptops and i-Pads into classrooms for children to use will help them become competent writers.

 I am reminded of a keynote address I gave fifteen years ago to 300 teachers at a literacy conference titled, “Empowering Children As Writers, Letting their Voices Be Heard”.
 I think the message I shared is still relevant and necessary today.

 “Children sit passively at their desks and listen with glossy eyes.
 They expect someone to tell them what to do.
 They go through the motions of filling out dittos, answering reading questions, copying off chalkboards and when school is over, they burst through the schoolhouse door and into their lives.”